CalissaT/ws/_pages/blog.md

 I'm lowkey struggling with the array assignment thing because arrays confuse me.
 I don't really understand how the whole printing thing works and all the different rows and columns.
 I enjoyed putting in my ASCII fish though. :)

+Week 10:

+I barely know what is going on but its okay :P